 Wait – Chotto Matte (ちょっと待って)

-Social Interaction Gestures
+Gestures of Social Interaction

 I – Watashi (私)

-To refer to themselves, the Japanese traditionally touch or point to their nose.
+To refer to themselves, Japanese people traditionally touch or point to their nose.
 Although it may seem strange to Westerners, the gesture is deeply rooted in Japanese culture.
 Among younger people, however, pointing to the chest is becoming more common, influenced by Western style.

 You – Anata (あなた)